Sandy, Oregon, US

 From the Marmot Dam site the river flows through straight forward whitewater until you come to '64 Logjam where remants of an old log jam still stick up from the channel and can occassionally collect debris.
 Many boaters use the trail that allows you to put-in just below this rapid which shortens the run to include the best section of whitewater in the gorge.

 Rasp Rock is the next significant rapid where the river rushes over boulders with some holes you'll have to negotiate.
-The river narrows down here and wood has been known to collect in the slots at the bottom of the rapid.
+The river narrows down here and wood catches on the center left rocks at the bottom.
+The standard line is to cut right behind the bottom right boulder.
+The giant hole that used to form here at high flows has not been seen much in recent years as the rocks have moved.

 From Highway 26 in Sandy turn north onto Ten Eyck Rd.
 Follow this road 1.9 miles down into the Sandy gorge and the Revenue Bridge.
 This bridge is the take-out where a trail leads up from the river on the downstream river left side.
 Parking is extremely limited and local landowners have complained about the congestion--plan to meet and consolidate vehicles somewhere in the town of Sandy and be quick and efficient with your load and unload.
 Don't block driveways or tear up the shoulder.
 A few parking spots are available by heading back up the hill a few hundred yards to the intersection of Ten Eyck Road with Kubitz Road.